xk1234/AniTrack/README.md

 # AniTrack

-Resource to track and discover new anime and manga Currently Deployed: https://master--jade-bublanina-c64785.netlify.app/
+Resource to track and discover new anime and manga.
+Created with React + React Router + Redux on the frontend and Supabase on the backend.
+Data sourced through the Anilist GraphQL API

+Currently Deployed: https://master--jade-bublanina-c64785.netlify.app/

 ## Finding Shows